Tinch334/Console-editor-rewrite/README.md

 - The curses module, if you are using Linux you already have it, if instead you use Windows see [windows-curses](https://pypi.org/project/windows-curses/).

 ## Running
-To run the editor first ensure that all the files are in the same folder for the editor to work, including the configuration file.
+To run the editor first ensure that all the editor folders are in the same folder as `console_editor.py`.
 Then do `python console_editor.py"` to run the editor.

+## Shortcuts
+To access editor functions keyboard shortcuts are used, for now they can't be configured.
+They are:
+* `Ctrl+S`: Save file, if a filename is specified the file will be saved to it, otherwise the editor will prompt the user for one.
+The editor **will** overwrite existing files if you choose to save with the name of an already existing file.
+* `Ctrl+O`: Open file, the editor will prompt the user for the file to open.
+The editor will discard all unsaved changes when opening a file.
+* `Ctrl+Q`: Quit, exits the editor.
+The editor will discard all unsaved changes when exiting a file.
+* `Ctrl+G`: Goto line, moves the cursor to the specified line, if it exists.
+* `Ctrl+W`: Counts the number of words, alphanumeric characters, in the file.

 ## Configuration file
 The editor has a configuration file, in YAML.
 Note that giving fields improper values may break the editor or cause it to not work.